 Fertilizer: Our trees are sold when 2 years old; at the stage of pushing forth first flowers and setting first fruit.
 This makes them heavy feeders, as their root system is much larger than the plants appear.
 There are a few choices you can make to meet this need.
 We offer our own slow release pellet fertilizer and foliar spray fertilizer, as your first choice as these are the products already being used on our trees, with success.

-If you do not have access to our fertilizers then you may choose a liquid plant fertilizer with every second watering ONLY during warmer, faster growing weather.
+If you do not have access to our fertilizers then you may choose a liquid plant fertilizer with every second watering ONLY during warmer, faster growing weather and when fruit has formed.

-We have been using Seaboost (check out their website) on a trial run this past year (2019) and have found that it works very well.
-It is a Nova Scotia product, sourced across Canada in garden centers.
-In May 2020 we are adding it to our Fertilizer Packs.
+SeaBoost (www.seaboost.ca/products/seaboost) is quickly absorbed by root zones .
+It is a Nova Scotia product, sourced across Canada in garden centers, which we have been using since 2019.
 We recommend it over all other liquid fertilizers to supplement the fruit bearing season.
 Even through winter we have added it to one watering a month with wonderful success.
+Use: 4 ml SeaBoost to 250 ml warm water and mix well before using.

 Slow release pellet fertilizer are always needed.
 With each watering of warm water, these pellets dissolve and release nutrients which keep the soil slightly acidic which enables the roots of citrus to uptake nutrition.
 If the soil is alkaline it will not be able to take up nutrients.